 Strategic Objective Sub-objectives Policies Indicators Targets Trigger Proposed action for target not being met Development Management DPD: DM37, DM38, DM39, DM40, DM41, DM42 & DM55 Number of vacant Primary Retail Frontages Number of heritage-led regeneration projects managed by the Council (operating or applied for).
 Reduction in no. of vacant Primary Retail Frontages.
 Increase in Council involvement in Regeneration Priority Areas (Policy EC5) Change or increase in no. of vacant Primary Retail Frontages.
 Condition of Regeneration Priority Areas declines or becomes 'at risk'. proactive enforcement powers available (i.e. S215, Urgent Works and Repairs Notices).
 Further engagement Regeneration Team, as well as funding bodies, e.g. HLF, AHF.
-Further engagement Regeneration Team, as well as funding bodies, e.g. HLF, AHF, HAZ Realising the tourism and visitor potential and economic benefits of the district's historic environment, and ensuring that engagement with and access to it are increased Strategic Policies & Land Allocations DPD: SG5, SG6, EC5, TC4, SC1 & T3 Development Management DPD: DM16, SM17, DM18, DM37, DM38, DM39, DM40, DM41 & DM42 Visitor Numbers to tourist sites Number of operating county museums An up to date Cultural Heritage Strategy Maintain and increase visitor numbers at key tourist sites Maintain number of operating county museums Up to date Cultural Heritage Strategy Reduction in visitor numbers over two year intervals.
+Further engagement Regeneration Team, as well as funding bodies, e.g. HLF, AHF, HAZ Realising the tourism and visitor potential and economic benefits of the district's historic environment, and ensuring that engagement with and access to it are increased Strategic Policies & Land Allocations DPD: SG5, SG6, EC5, TC4, SC1 & T3 Development Management DPD: DM16, SM17, DM18, DM37, DM18, DM37, DM38, DM39, DM40, DM41, DM42, DMCCH1 & DMCCH2 Visitor Numbers to tourist sites Number of operating county museums An up to date Cultural Heritage Strategy Number of applications approved for sensitive retrofitting of energy efficiency measures and/or micro renewables in heritage assets or their settings and in buildings which make a positive contribution to the character and appearance of Conservation Areas Maintain and increase visitor numbers at key tourist sites Maintain number of operating county museums Up to date Cultural Heritage Strategy Reduction in visitor numbers over two year intervals.
 Closure of county museums Check status and where over 5 years old consider review Work with key partners to identify problems and causes of variants and identify measures to address them.
 Identify measures to better promote resources.
 Identify where additional resources might be required should Cultural Heritage Strategy require review.
 Recognising and respecting the international importance of Morecambe Bay and Duddon Estuary, Morecambe Bay Pavements, Bowland fells, Leighton Moss and Calf Hill/Crag Wood, where possible securing opportunities for habitat restoration and enhancement within them and protecting them from inappropriate development and increased recreational pressure Strategic Policies & Land Allocations SP3, SP7, SP8, SG1, SG7, SG9, SG11, SG12, SG13, SG14 & EN7.
-Development Management DPD: DM29 Creation of areas designated for their intrinsic environmental value including sites of international, national, regional or local significance.
+Creation of areas designated for their intrinsic environmental value including sites of international, national, regional or local significance.
 Loss of areas designated for their intrinsic environmental value including sites of international, national, regional or local significance.
 No net loss Net gains in biodiversity Any loss of land of biodiversity importance.
-Identify the problems and causes of variants and identify measures to address them Look to provide additional guidance to support relevant policies Activate compensation,
+Identify the problems and causes of variants and identify measures to address them Look to provide additional guidance to support relevant policies